splunk/observability-workshop/content/en/rum/3-rum-landing.md

 First find the right application to use for the workshop:

-If you are participating in a stand alone RUM workshop, the workshop leader will tell you the name of the application to use, in the case of a combined workshop, it will follow the naming convention we used for IM and APM and use the ec2 node name as a unique id like **jmcj-rum-app** as shown as the last app in the screenshot above.
+If you are participating in a stand alone RUM workshop, the workshop leader will tell you the name of the application to use, in the case of a combined workshop, it will follow the naming convention we used for IM and APM and use the ec2 node name as a unique id like **jmcj-store** as shown as the last app in the screenshot above.

 ## 2. Configure the RUM Application Summary Dashboard Header Section